WeCanCodeIT/CleMasterSyllabus/Graded Projects/TuscanyVilla/WK 5 Tuscany Villa.md

 ### User Interface Requirements

-During application development process, the following user interface (UI) requirements were identified.
+During website development process, the following user interface (UI) requirements were identified.
 - [ ] HTML5
   - [ ] The base HTML MUST be created in a file called `index.html`.
   - [ ] Semantic elements MUST be used where appropriate.